beNative/git-automation/FUNCTIONAL_MANUAL.md

 -   **Remote URL:** The Git or SVN remote URL, which is also a clickable link.
 -   **Branch/VCS:** For Git, this is a dropdown menu to view and switch between all local and remote branches.
 For SVN, it just indicates the VCS type.
 -   **Visual Status:** For Git repos, shows if you are ahead/behind the remote and a summary of changed files (e.g., `+1 ~2` for 1 added, 2 modified).
+-   **"Updates Available" Indicator:** Appears below the branch/VCS info if there are changes on the remote that you can pull or update.
 -   **Build Health:** The status of the last build (`Healthy`, `Failing`, `Unknown`).
 -   **Last Updated:** The timestamp of the last time an automation was run.